ged/treequel/README.md

 A special thanks to Ben Bleything, who was part of the initial brainstorm that led to the creation of this library.

+Thanks also to Ben Cooksley of the KDE project, who has been full of great ideas for the Model side of Treequel; it's vastly better for his suggestions.

 [examples]:http://deveiate.org/projects/Treequel/browser/examples
 [hgrepo]:http://repo.deveiate.org/Treequel